POW by Erik Casey and John Michael Hinton

 Key features

-• Uses a standard deck of cards, split into red and blue-backed cards
+• Uses a standard deck of cards with red and blue backs

 Pros

-• Strong impact on audiences, creating a sense of wonder
+• Creates a strong sense of wonder and impossibility

 Cons

-• Requires a specific setup with the deck split into red and blue-backed cards
+• Requires a one-time setup of the deck

 Effect